geehexx/superprompts/README.md

 ## License

-This project is licensed under the terms specified in [LICENSE](LICENSE).
+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for the full license text.